Matrix product state approach to lossy boson sampling and noisy IQP sampling: Introduction

-However, such claims have been continuously challenged due to the noise in the realistic experiment (e.g., Refs.~\cite{neville2017classical,clifford2018classical,oszmaniec2018classical,garcia2019simulating,qi2020regimes,oh2021classical,quesada2022quadratic,bulmer2022boundary,oh2022classical,oh2023classical,liu2023simulating,oh2024classical, oh2025recent, oh2025classical}).
-The main insight for this is that physical noise often degrades and ultimately destroys quantum advantage.
-For example, when a depolarizing noise occurs in quantum circuits and the circuit depth is large, the system accumulates entropy, causing the output state to converge to the maximally mixed state, which is easily simulated classically~\cite{aharonov1996limitations}.
+However, such claims have been continuously challenged by the presence of noise in realistic experiments (e.g., Refs.~\cite{neville2017classical,clifford2018classical,oszmaniec2018classical,garcia2019simulating,qi2020regimes,oh2021classical,quesada2022quadratic,bulmer2022boundary,oh2022classical,oh2023classical,liu2023simulating,oh2024classical, oh2025recent, oh2025classical}).
+The underlying reason is that physical noise can degrade, and in some regimes destroy, the computational advantage.
+For example, in the presence of depolarizing noise in quantum circuits and at large circuit depth, the system accumulates entropy, causing the output state to converge to the maximally mixed state, which is easily simulated classically~\cite{aharonov1996limitations}.
 Similarly, in photonic systems, it has been shown that photon loss makes a quantum state converge to a thermal state, which is easy to classically simulate~\cite{garcia2019simulating,qi2020regimes}.
-As such, physical noise may make sampling problems that are hard to classically simulate when noiseless become easy to simulate.
+As such, physical noise can move sampling problems from a regime believed to be classically intractable to one that admits efficient classical simulation.
 Hence, to rigorously assess the potential advantage of quantum devices, it is essential to understand whether and when sampling problems become easy to classically simulate under realistic noise conditions.